rtmigo/dmk_py/README.md

 `dmk` allows you to store files, passwords or other private data in an encrypted file.

-Each entry is independent.
+Entries are independent.
 The **secret name** of entry decrypts only that entry.
 It reveals nothing about other entries, even whether they exist.

 No master password.
 No table of contents.
 The number of entries cannot be determined.